 - 4 nights San Francisco

 Day 1: Arrive in San Francisco

-Upon your arrival in San Francisco, you will be transferred by a shuttle bus to your hotel, where you will check in for a 4 night stay.
+Upon your arrival in San Francisco, you will be driven to your hotel in a shuttle bus, where you will check in for a 4-night stay.

 Day 2: Free day in San Francisco